-Ereya, taking its name from the Norse goddess, has been in existence at Hollins since 1903.
+Freya, taking its name from the Norse goddess, has been in existence at Hollins since 1903.
 The purpose of the organization is to recognize those students who, through their individual efforts, have demonstrated excellence and dedication in some area compatible with the interests of the college.
 Further, it hopes to cope with some of those problems or situations which might be overlooked by other campus organizations.

 Then there is The Cotillion Club, whose main function is fun on a formal note.
-It puts on two big formal dances a year - Winter Cotillion and Parents' Weekend.
-If you are sociable, gay and a hard worker you might be asked to join.
+It puts on a big formal dance each year, sometime in February.

 A.D.A.?
 Well, we're not really sure what A.D.A. is either.
 All that we can be sure of is that Tuesday is the day that only A.D.A. members may wear purple, and anyone caught usurping this privilege will have ANY purple promptly removed from her person.
-Most of all, they keep the campus sense of humor wide awake!
+Most of all, they keep the campus sense of humor wide awake.